nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

 	   2683.pts-0.ip-172-31-7-6	(02/09/21 19:41:19)	(Detached)
      1 Socket in /run/screen/S-ubuntu.
     ```

 !!!
 Note
-    Typing `ls` on the original terminal shows you only one screen ID because you have one screen (i.e. browser window) with two screen tabs.
+    Typing `screen -ls` on the original terminal shows you only one screen ID because you have **one screen (i.e. browser window) with two tabs**.
 You can open another screen window by typing `screen` into the original terminal.

-You can use the screen id to reconnect to your screen.
-Like this:
+From the output of `screen -ls` above, we use the screen id to reconnect to the screen:

 === "AWS Instance Code"

     ```
     screen -r 2683.pts-0.ip-172-31-7-6
     ```